HIKING TOUR · SMALL GROUP · GUIDED

-The trails are uneven, sometimes rocky and narrow, moreover you will need to overcome several steep sections on the uphills as well as on the downhills.
+The trails are uneven, sometimes rocky, narrow, and with loose gravel.
+Moreover, you will need to overcome several steep sections on the uphills as well as on the downhills.
 On some days you will hike partly in the shade of a forest, on others above the treeline, but mostly without any shelter along the way.

 What is the weather usually like?